-- It stores a bookmark for exactly where it is in its execution.
-The bookmark advances as it executes. - 2.
+- 1. It stores a return address that tells the program where to go back to after the function returns.
+The global frame is an exception; once it returns the program's execution ends.
+The operating system then reclaims the program's memory space. - 2.
 It stores the parameters and the memory addresses of the objects passed to them. - 3.
 It holds a local symbol table with all of the variables created inside of the function.
 The data from the parameters is loaded into this symbol table as well.
-When the function returns, this symbol table is exposed to be overwritten and it becomes inaccessible. - 4.
-It stores a return address, and when it returns it goes to that address; at that time the function that called it (the caller) resumes its business.
+When the function returns, this symbol table is exposed to be overwritten and it becomes inaccessible.

 When a function is executing, its local symbol table and the global symbol table (which contains the other functions) are visible.
+All of Python's core linguistic infrastructure are visible during the entire lifetime of your program.

-The first line makes a function call to input.
+The first line of the main routine makes a function call to input.
 This call is placed on the stack.
 The input function waits for the user to type in an entry; when the enter key is hit, it returns the string the user typed in.
-Once the function returns, its stack frame is exposed to be overwritten; for all practical purposes it is destroyed.
+Once this function returns, its stack frame is exposed to be overwritten; for all practical purposes it is destroyed.
 It disappears with no trace.